-Being a Youth Ministry volunteer has two qualifications:
+Being a Youth Ministry volunteer has three qualifications:

 - Are you passionate about your faith?